JpadillaCoding/CurlSafe-Frontend/README.md

 ## Upcoming Features

-- Searchable: Being able to check if an ingredient is on the CG Method do not use list.
 - Allergies: User will add ingredients they are allergic to which the analyzer will look for.

+- Add a button that leads to other resources- the acknowledgement list in this readme

 ## Screenshots